btilki/Install-a-Prometheus-Stack-on-Amazon-EKS-Using-the-Prometheus-Operator/README.md

-# Install Prometheus Stack in Kubernetes (EKS) — Sample Project
+# Install Prometheus Stack in Kubernetes (EKS) using the Prometheus Operator and add a PrometheusRule and a Grafana dashboard

 This sample project contains files and scripts you can download and push to a GitHub repository.
 It demonstrates how to: